bake-js/-O-id/README.md

 }
 ```

-Looks like magic, right?
-But it's just the power of **-O-id** in action! 🎩✨ Want to see this baby running?
-[Take a look at CodePen](https://codepen.io/demgoncalves/pen/dyxpdLw?editors=1010) and prepare to be amazed!
+You can view the interactive example on [CodePen](https://codepen.io/demgoncalves/pen/dyxpdLw?editors=1010).

+### Component Explanation

+The example illustrates the creation of a custom element component named `o-id-counter`, representing a counter that can be incremented via a button.
+Below are the key features of the component:

+- **Element Definition:**
+  - The element is defined as `o-id-counter` using the `@define` decorator, and it uses Shadow DOM to encapsulate its styles and structure.

+- **Internal State:**
+  - The counter’s state is stored in a private property `#number`, starting at zero.
+The `get number()` method returns the current value, while the `set number(value)` method allows updates.

+- **Component Rendering:**
+  - The `component(self)` function generates the HTML structure for the button, and the `style()` function defines the applied CSS styles.

+- **Interactivity:**
+  - The `increment()` method is decorated with `@on.click('button')`, allowing the counter to be incremented with each button click.
+This method updates the state and re-renders the component automatically.

+### How to Use

-## How to use this thing in real life? 🤷‍♂️
+To use this component in your application:

-1. Import everything correctly (don't forget the library, eh!).
+1. Ensure the code is properly imported and defined.
-2. Throw this beauty in your HTML:
+2. Add the `<o-id-counter></o-id-counter>` element anywhere in your HTML.
+3. The component will be ready to use, incrementing the value with each button click.

+Example of usage in HTML:

 ```html
 <o-id-counter></o-id-counter>
 ```

-3. Done!
-Now just sit back and watch the magic happen. 🪄✨

-## Demonstration: Seeing is believing! 👀

-Think it's all talk?
-Then check out our [interactive demo](https://github.com/bake-js/-o-id-demo) and get ready to fall in love! 💘

-## Got questions?
-We've got answers! 🦸‍♂️

-Drop by our [online assistant](https://hf.co/chat/assistant/6703c9dfe3610a31b5ef3523).
-It's like having an **-O-id** sage in your pocket!

-## Documentation: Because knowledge is power! 💪📚

-Get ready for an intergalactic journey through the **-O-id** universe:

-- [Lifecycle and Forms](https://github.com/bake-js/-o-id/blob/main/src/README.md): Understand your components' lifecycle.
-It's like the Circle of Life, but for code!
-- [DOM](https://github.com/bake-js/-o-id/blob/main/src/dom/README.md): Learn to tame the DOM like a true lion tamer!
-- [Event](https://github.com/bake-js/-o-id/blob/main/src/event/README.md): Because every superhero needs to react to world events, right?
-- [Relay](https://github.com/bake-js/-o-id/blob/main/src/relay/README.md): Make your components chat like gossipy neighbors!
-- [Echo](https://github.com/bake-js/-o-id/blob/main/src/echo/README.md): Our intergalactic communication system between components.
-Still in beta, but already causing a stir!

-## Reference Index: So you don't get lost in the -O-id multiverse! 🌌
+> This example demonstrates how **-O-id** simplifies the creation of interactive components with a clear and efficient syntax.

+## Demo

+To see the **-O-id** library in action, check out our [interactive demo](https://github.com/bake-js/-o-id-demo).

+## Assistant

+If you need help or guidance on how to use the **-O-id** library, feel free to access our [online assistant](https://hf.co/chat/assistant/6703c9dfe3610a31b5ef3523), which provides additional support and interactive documentation.

+## Documentation

+Below you will find detailed documentation for the main modules of **-O-id**.
+Each link leads to the corresponding page where you can learn more about how to use and implement the features offered.

+- **[Lifecycle and Forms](https://github.com/bake-js/-o-id/blob/main/src/README.md)**: A complete guide to understanding and applying the main modules and decorators of **-O-id**.
+- **[DOM](https://github.com/bake-js/-o-id/blob/main/src/dom/README.md)**: Documentation on DOM manipulation and component rendering.
+- **[Event](https://github.com/bake-js/-o-id/blob/main/src/event/README.md)**: A guide for handling and responding to events within Web Components.
+- **[Relay](https://github.com/bake-js/-o-id/blob/main/src/relay/README.md)**: Facilitates listening to events emitted by a Custom Element's parentElement.
+- **[Echo](https://github.com/bake-js/-o-id/blob/main/src/echo/README.md)**: Documentation on the Echo event bus for communication between components. **Note:** This module is in beta and may be subject to changes.

+## Reference Index

 ### Lifecycle
+Documentation on the callbacks and methods related to the lifecycle of Custom Elements.
+These methods are essential for managing the state and changes of elements throughout their existence in the DOM.
-- [adopted](https://github.com/bake-js/-o-id/blob/main/src/adopted/README.md) - When your component is adopted by a new document.
-Aww! 🐣
+- [adopted](https://github.com/bake-js/-o-id/blob/main/src/adopted/README.md) - Callback invoked when a Custom Element is adopted into a new document.
-- [attributeChanged](https://github.com/bake-js/-o-id/blob/main/src/attributeChanged/README.md) - For when your component decides to change its style!
+- [attributeChanged](https://github.com/bake-js/-o-id/blob/main/src/attributeChanged/README.md) - Callback invoked when an attribute of a Custom Element is changed.
-- [connected](https://github.com/bake-js/-o-id/blob/main/src/connected/README.md) - The moment your component says "Hello, world!"
-- [disconnected](https://github.com/bake-js/-o-id/blob/main/src/disconnected/README.md) - When it's time to say goodbye (for now)!
+- [connected](https://github.com/bake-js/-o-id/blob/main/src/connected/README.md) - Callback invoked when a Custom Element is inserted into the DOM.
+- [disconnected](https://github.com/bake-js/-o-id/blob/main/src/disconnected/README.md) - Callback invoked when a Custom Element is removed from the DOM.
-- [define](https://github.com/bake-js/-o-id/blob/main/src/define/README.md) - Give your component a name.
-Choose wisely!
+- [define](https://github.com/bake-js/-o-id/blob/main/src/define/README.md) - Function to define and register a new Custom Element.

-### Form-Associated Lifecycle
+### Lifecycle Associated with Forms
+Information about the specific callbacks for Custom Elements interacting with forms.
+These callbacks are used to manage state and actions related to forms.
-- [formAssociated](https://github.com/bake-js/-o-id/blob/main/src/formAssociated/README.md) - Your component is now part of a form.
-What a responsibility!
+- [formAssociated](https://github.com/bake-js/-o-id/blob/main/src/formAssociated/README.md) - Callback invoked when an element is associated with a form.
-- [formDisabled](https://github.com/bake-js/-o-id/blob/main/src/formDisabled/README.md) - When your component takes a break in the form.
+- [formDisabled](https://github.com/bake-js/-o-id/blob/main/src/formDisabled/README.md) - Callback invoked when an element is disabled within a form.
-- [formReset](https://github.com/bake-js/-o-id/blob/main/src/formReset/README.md) - Time to go back to the initial state.
-Real-life Ctrl+Z!
+- [formReset](https://github.com/bake-js/-o-id/blob/main/src/formReset/README.md) - Callback invoked when an associated form is reset.
-- [formStateRestore](https://github.com/bake-js/-o-id/blob/main/src/formStateRestore/README.md) - Restoring the state.
-It's like a time machine for your form!
+- [formStateRestore](https://github.com/bake-js/-o-id/blob/main/src/formStateRestore/README.md) - Callback invoked to restore the form state.

 ### DOM
+Documentation on how to manipulate the DOM and create custom elements.
-- [css](https://github.com/bake-js/-o-id/blob/main/src/css/README.md) - Give your component that style!
+- [css](https://github.com/bake-js/-o-id/blob/main/src/css/README.md) - Helper for creating custom CSS styles for Custom Elements.
-- [didPaint](https://github.com/bake-js/-o-id/blob/main/src/didPaint/README.md) - For when you want to do something after the component appeared.
+- [didPaint](https://github.com/bake-js/-o-id/blob/main/src/didPaint/README.md) - Decorator that allows logic execution after the component's rendering.
-- [html](https://github.com/bake-js/-o-id/blob/main/src/html/README.md) - Create HTML cleaner than your mom's room!
+- [html](https://github.com/bake-js/-o-id/blob/main/src/html/README.md) - Helper for generating clean and efficient HTML from templates.
-- [paint](https://github.com/bake-js/-o-id/blob/main/src/paint/README.md) - Time to bring your component to life!
+- [paint](https://github.com/bake-js/-o-id/blob/main/src/paint/README.md) - Decorator that calls the component's render function.
-- [repaint](https://github.com/bake-js/-o-id/blob/main/src/repaint/README.md) - When your component needs a visual change.
+- [repaint](https://github.com/bake-js/-o-id/blob/main/src/repaint/README.md) - Decorator that updates the component's rendering when its state changes.
-- [willPaint](https://github.com/bake-js/-o-id/blob/main/src/willPaint/README.md) - Prepare everything before the show starts!
+- [willPaint](https://github.com/bake-js/-o-id/blob/main/src/willPaint/README.md) - Decorator that allows logic execution before the component's rendering.

 ### Events
-- [event](https://github.com/bake-js/-o-id/blob/main/src/event/event/README.md) - Make your component all ears!
+Documentation on how to manage events in Custom Elements, facilitating communication and interactivity.
-- [stop](https://github.com/bake-js/-o-id/blob/main/src/event/stop/README.md) - Say "Stop everything!" to events.
+- [on](https://github.com/bake-js/-o-id/blob/main/src/event/event/README.md) - Decorator for adding event listeners to elements.
+- [stop](https://github.com/bake-js/-o-id/blob/main/src/event/stop/README.md) - Filter that calls `event.stopPropagation()` and returns the event, preventing it from bubbling up the DOM tree.
-- [prevent](https://github.com/bake-js/-o-id/blob/main/src/event/prevent/README.md) - Prevent default things from happening.
+- [prevent](https://github.com/bake-js/-o-id/blob/main/src/event/prevent/README.md) - Filter that calls `event.preventDefault()` and returns the event, preventing the default action of the event.
-- [formData](https://github.com/bake-js/-o-id/blob/main/src/event/formData/README.md) - Get all form data in the blink of an eye!
+- [formData](https://github.com/bake-js/-o-id/blob/main/src/event/formData/README.md) - Filter that extracts form data and returns an object containing key-value pairs.
-- [value](https://github.com/bake-js/-o-id/blob/main/src/event/value/README.md) - Get the value of inputs and selects easy peasy.
+- [value](https://github.com/bake-js/-o-id/blob/main/src/event/value/README.md) - Filter that retrieves the event's value, useful for inputs and selects.

 ### Echo
-- [echo](https://github.com/bake-js/-o-id/blob/main/src/echo/echo/README.md) - Make your components shout at each other (in a good way)!

-## Want to contribute?
-Go for it! 🤝

-Feel like getting your hands dirty?
-We love new heroes!
-Take a look at our [contribution guidelines](https://github.com/bake-js/-o-id/blob/main/CONTRIBUTING.md) and join us on this journey!
+Documentation on the Echo module, an event bus that enables efficient communication between components.
+- [echo](https://github.com/bake-js/-o-id/blob/main/src/echo/echo/README.md) - Module for communication between components, allowing simplified event emission and listening.

+## Contributing

+Contributions are always welcome!
+Feel free to open issues or submit pull requests.
+To get started, check out the [contribution guidelines](https://github.com/bake-js/-o-id/blob/main/CONTRIBUTING.md).

 ## License

-This project is under the MIT License.
-This means you can use, abuse, and even juggle with the code (but please don't do the latter, it might hurt). 😉
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/bake-js/-o-id/blob/main/LICENSE) file for more details.

----

-Made with ❤️, many cups of ☕, and probably some pizzas 🍕 by the **-O-id** crew.
-Let's go, dev! 🚀